 Each tier description should contain the price and all the features a customer gets.

 The main pros of the tiered pricing model are as follows:

 - Scalability.
-Customers can upgrade or downgrade to different tiers, in line with their needs.
+Customers can upgrade or downgrade to different tiers in line with their needs.

 - Better targeting potential.
 Merchants can expand their customer base by targeting different customer groups with various tiers.

 - Competitiveness.
-Offering several tiers may attract some customers who have left other businesses because of high costs.
+Offering several tiers may attract customers who have left other businesses because of high costs.

 - Improved conversion.
-Some buyers are more likely to become customers if they can choose from several tiers.
+Some buyers are more likely to become customers if they choose from several tiers.

 These are the main drawbacks of the tiered pricing model:

 More complicated.
-Merchants offer a combination of features and prices for each tier rather than offering a single package or volume pricing.
+Merchants offer a combination of features and prices for each tier rather than a single package or volume pricing.